pmparland/selenium_sitetest/README.md

 --------------

     Checkout the sources
-    Build and run using mvn clean install
+    Build and run using
+        mvn clean install

 Production deployment
 --------------

-    Package as a WAR file using mvn clean package -P war-file

-Production deployment as Docker Container
+    Create a fat jar and copy to the target machine mvn clean compile assembly:single

+Production execution
 --------------

-    To package as a Docker container use mvn clean package docker:build

-    To use Chrome ensure that you Install Chrome Web Driver - https://code.google.com/p/selenium/wiki/ChromeDriver To use IE ensure that you install the IE Web Driver - https://code.google.com/p/selenium/wiki/InternetExplorerDriver By default Firefox is supported.
-This Firefox addon is extremely useful https://addons.mozilla.org/en-GB/firefox/addon/element-locator-for-webdriv/

-    Test can only be executed from a Seopa ip!
+    java -jar target/sitetest-jar-with-dependencies.jar <excel file> <http address of site>

+    Currently defaults to use Firefox!

 Who do I talk to?
 --------------